 Crema blooms in your cup in what is known as the Guinness effect, as can be seen in the image below.
 While all espresso should have some crema in the cup, the amount of crema from a correctly brewed shot can differ based on roast levels and bean type.
 In general, Arabica beans typically feature less crema than Robusta beans, and lightly roasted coffees will typically have less crema than medium or dark roasts.
 Additionally, the color of the foam will reflect the strength of the beverage, as it is ‘colored’ by the refraction of light through the foam.

 Why is Crema Important?

-At Flair, we use crema as our primary success indicator.
-Getting crema means you have brewed your espresso correctly.
-Not getting crema means that you need to adjust one of the four major inputs in brewing espresso with Flair: your coffee beans, your grinder, resistance in your coffee bed, and water temperature, as seen below.
-Continue on to our "Before Brewing" section for more information.
+At Flair, we use crema as a simple success indicator.
+While not the most important aspect of brewing, seeing crema bloom in your cup means that you have succeeded in combining the baseline inputs needed for extraction.
+Not getting crema means that you may need to adjust one of the major inputs to brewing espresso with Flair: your coffee beans, your grinder, resistance in your coffee bed, and water temperature, as seen below.